 Recent awards have been granted for projects such as: travel to London to attend performances of Shakespeare’s History Cycle at the Royal Shakespeare Company; travel to archives in Miami and Washington, D.C. to pursue research related to relations between Cuba and U.S. in the literature of the Spanish-American War; European summer travel for study of the interface between literature and politics; and student participation in creative writing workshops with accredited institutions.

 Majors who have completed English 200 and 300 by the time the scholarship begins are eligible to apply.
 In rare instances, non-majors with substantial course work in English (including 200 and 300) may receive awards.
-Ideally applicants will be juniors and will complete their proposed research during the summer before their senior year; however, application is not limited to juniors.
+Ideally, applicants will be juniors and will complete their proposed research during the summer before their senior year; however, eligibility is not limited to juniors.

 How to Apply